redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 [INFO] [io.quarkus.deployment.QuarkusAugmentor] Quarkus augmentation completed in 105508ms
 ```

-It does take a little while longer to finish packaging; however, now we have a natively compiled application that is small and blazingly fast:
+2. It does take a little while longer to finish packaging; however, now we have a natively compiled application that is small and blazingly fast.
+Inspect the executable and file sizes:

 ```bash